E-xyza/Exonerate/README.md

 Currently supports JSONSchema draft 0.7.  *except:*

+- integer filters do not match exact integer floating point values.
 - multipleOf is not supported for number types.
 This is because elixir does not support a floating point remainder guard, and also because it is impossible for a floating point to guarantee sane results